-Between 2011 and 2016, the index was 22% lower than its value in 2011, again showing a statistically significant decrease.
-Over this short-term period, 35% of species showed a strong or weak increase and 46% showed a strong or weak decline.
+By 2018, the index of relative abundance of priority species in the UK had declined to 36% of its base-line value in 1970, a statistically significant decrease (Figure C4ai).
+Over this long-term period, 21% of species showed a strong or weak increase and 63% showed a strong or weak decline.